AdaCore/learn/content/courses/advanced-ada/parts/data_types/numerics.rst

 by the compiler as a power of two smaller than or equal to the *delta*.)

-In the case of the :ada:`TQ15` type, we're specifying the *small* by using the :ada:`'Small` aspect.
+In the case of the :ada:`TQ15` type, we're specifying the *small* by using the :ada:`Small` aspect.
 In this case, the underlying size of the :ada:`TQ15` type is 32 bits, while the precision we get when operating with this type is 16 bits.
 Let's see a specific example for this type: